Using Arc Theme to Style a Website

 }

-Pretty basic css theming stuff.
-To use the Arc-provided variables, I just needed to find out which colors worked for my components, and swap the hex color codes for the variables inside css.
+This is fundamental CSS theming.
+To use the Arc-provided variables, I identified which colors suited my components, and swap the hex color codes for the variables inside css.
 Here is the arc config I use:

 html[data-theme='arc'] {